tdas/incubator-spark/docs/streaming-programming-guide.md

 the system, upon restarting, will continue to receive and process new data.

-To better understand the behavior of the system under driver failure with a HDFS source, lets consider what will happen with a file input stream Specifically, in the case of the file input stream, it will correctly identify new files that were created while the driver was down and process them in the same way as it would have if the driver had not failed.
+To better understand the behavior of the system under driver failure with a HDFS source, lets consider what will happen with a file input stream.
+Specifically, in the case of the file input stream, it will correctly identify new files that were created while the driver was down and process them in the same way as it would have if the driver had not failed.
 To explain further in the case of file input stream, we shall use an example.
 Lets say, files are being generated